sumayyah-rahman/STAGE-Audra-Langues/README.md

 - sending text messages;
 - integration of the browser’s speech synthesis;
 - integration of browser voice recognition.

+This widget was later removed due to the tutor's preferences of having the chats on a bigger screen.

 ### Backend
 - file `chat.php` prepared to link the widget to a conversational API;